w3c/vc-jose-cose-test-suite/tests/README.md

     * Format: jose
     * Covers: 3
     *
-12. JWT Credential With an Invalid Signature
+12. JWT Credential with an Invalid Signature
     * Input: Credential with an invalid signature
     * Format: jose
     * Covers: 1, 2